mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 The downside is that combining the two matches seems more complicated now.
-The basic idea is to create a new extractor that is parametrized by two others, and combines them with the logical and operation; hence the name `&` seems appropriate.
-First let's create the extractor on top of functions, for simplicity's sake.
+The basic idea is to create a new extractor that is parametrized by two others, and combines them with the logical `and` operation; hence the name `&` seems appropriate.
+Let's create the extractor on top of functions, for simplicity's sake.

 {% highlight Scala %}